Frankie-B/display-advertising-docs/adjusting-a-banner.md

 #### Shared code

-In the lib folder we put all of the shared code that has been shared throughout all the sizes in the project.
+In the `lib/shared` folder we put all the shared code that has been shared throughout all the sizes in the project.

 #### Code specific for one size